SamirTalwar/webops-workshop/PLAYBOOK.md

 *[Change it to blue.
 Can't be that hard.
 Try `#147086`.]*

 All we need to do is make a couple of changes to the Ansible playbook.
-We'll add the following lines to the "clone" section:
+We'll add the following lines to the "Clone the repository" section:

 ```
         version: blue